asukhodko/dify-markdown-chunker/.qoder/repowiki/en/content/Advanced Features/Hierarchical Chunking.md

 - Children counts match actual children.
 - Root has no parent; exactly one root exists.
 - All IDs resolve to valid chunks.
+- **Content preservation**: The system verifies that no meaningful content is lost during leaf filtering through comprehensive test cases.

 These validations run by default and can be disabled for performance.